 How to Apply

-The employment application can be downloaded in PDF format from the SANDAG website at www.sandag.org/jobs.
-Alternatively, a copy can be requested by calling (619) 699-1900 or emailing email@example.com.
+The Employment Application can be downloaded in PDF format from the SANDAG website.
+Alternatively, a copy can be requested by calling (619) 699-1900 or emailing firstname.lastname@example.org.
+Completed applications and related materials can be submitted via email, fax, regular mail, courier, or delivered by hand.
+See our Careers / How to Apply webpage for additional information.

-To help us further evaluate the skills and experience of individuals interested in this position, candidates are asked to respond to the Supplemental Questions below.
-The information can be up to 500 words and should be submitted with the Employment Application.
+To help us further evaluate the skills and experience of individuals interested in this position, applicants are asked to respond to the Supplemental Questions below.
+The information can be up to 500 words per question and should be submitted with the Employment Application.
 This is considered a required component of the application; applications received without a response will be screened out of the selection process.